Wesleyan-Soft-Robots-Lab/Lab-Handbook/README.md

 ## Authorship and research products

 * Concerns over authorship, ownership, acknowledging contributions, experimental data etc., should be discussed early and often with all parties.
+If you have any questions, always feel free to ask.
 * Be aware that your notes, records, and all tangible research data that are developed through the lab are property of the lab.
 This is why all GitHub repositories must be made through the Wesleyan Soft Robots Lab organization, and why all data must be uploaded to the Google drive.
 When you leave the lab, I encourage you to take copies of your data with you, but one full set of all data/files/notes must stay in the lab, with appropriate and clear documentation.

 ## Senior thesis projects